Air Conditioning & Heating, Serving Northwest Houston

 What it is: Usually found inside the indoor unit or return air duct, the filter is a mesh or fibrous screen.

 What it does: The filter traps dust, pollen, pet dander, and other airborne particles, preventing them from recirculating in your home and clogging the AC components.
 This not only maintains air quality but also ensures the AC system runs efficiently.
+When filters become severely clogged or when other AC components start malfunctioning due to poor maintenance, homeowners need reliable professional AC repair in Cypress to restore their system’s performance and prevent costly damage.

 Expansion Valve